ethereum/consensus-specs/specs/beacon-chain.md

 ### Per-block processing

-This procedure should be carried out every block.
+This procedure should be carried out every beacon block.

 First, set `recent_block_hashes` to the output of the following, where `parent_hash` is the hash of the immediate previous block (ie. must be equal to `ancestor_hashes[0]`):